Review iZotope Ozone 12

 Even subtle EQ moves can feel like lifting a blanket off your mix – one of those small but crucial touches that makes a track sit naturally alongside commercial releases.

-Looking back, my projects have consistently grown in quality with each Ozone release, but version 12 delivers the biggest leap so far.
-Beyond technical improvements, it has sparked new creativity and made shaping music faster and more intuitive.
+Over the years, my projects have consistently grown in quality with each Ozone release.
+Version 12 delivers the biggest leap so far and, beyond the technical improvements, it has sparked new creativity.

-For me, Ozone 12 is not just another update – it is the most complete and musical mastering software available right now.
-And it clearly deserves the Sounds of Revolution Award.
+In my view, Ozone 12 is not just another update – it is the most complete and musical mastering software available right now.
+That’s why it clearly deserves the Sounds of Revolution Award.

 Visit my BLOG for other vst recommendations, production tips and more!